robertbenparkinson/Tome-of-Arcane-Knowledge/Drupal/Key Theme Files.md

 <b>IMPORTANT!</b>
 * No Tabs!!!! yml hates them
 * Watch the spaces!
-* make sure the css, js and the dependencies lines all line up!!!
+* Make sure the css, js and the dependencies lines all line up!!!
+* Make sure all of the external libraries are in the right place.
+For example the bootstrap files are placed in the <b>vendor/</b> file in our theme file